Business model: Complementarities between partnering firms

 Berglund and Sandström (2013) argued that business models should be understood from an open systems perspective as opposed to being a firm-internal concern.
 Since innovating firms do not have executive control over their surrounding network, business model innovation tends to require soft power tactics with the goal of aligning heterogeneous interests.
 In a study of collaborative research and external sourcing of technology, Hummel et al. (2010) similarly found that in deciding on business partners, it is important to make sure that both parties' business models are complementary.
 For example, they found that it was important to identify the value drivers of potential partners by analyzing their business models, and that it is beneficial to find partner firms that understand key aspects of one's own firm's business model.

 The University of Tennessee conducted research into highly collaborative business relationships.
 Researchers codified their research into a sourcing business model known as Vested Outsourcing, a hybrid sourcing business model in which buyers and suppliers in an outsourcing or business relationship focus on shared values and goals to create an arrangement that is highly collaborative and mutually beneficial to each.

 Categorization

 From about 2012, some research and experimentation has theorized about a so-called "liquid business model".

 Shift from pipes to platforms

 Sangeet Paul Choudary distinguishes between two broad families of business models in an article in Wired magazine.
 Choudary contrasts pipes (linear business models) with platforms (networked business models).
 In the case of pipes, firms create goods and services, push them out and sell them to customers.
 Value is produced upstream and consumed downstream.
 There is a linear flow, much like water flowing through a pipe.
 Unlike pipes, platforms do not just create and push stuff out.
 They allow users to create and consume value.

-Alex Moazed, founder and CEO of Applico, defines a platform as a business model that creates value by facilitating exchanges between two or more interdependent groups, usually consumers and producers, of a given value.
-As a result of digital transformation, it is the predominant business model of the 21st century.

 In an op-ed on MarketWatch, Choudary, Van Alstyne and Parker further explain how business models are moving from pipes to platforms, leading to disruption of entire industries.